-Each team is made up of both new and veteran students, and it’s veterans and youth captains that give back and train the new team members to be future leaders (captains and division leads) on the team.
-All these are evidence of impact – far beyond the scores and awards achieved for building a highly competitive robot.
+Made up of both new and veteran students, our veterans and youth captains are enthusiastic to give back and train the new team members to be future leaders (captains and division leads) on the team.
+All these are evidence of impact – far more meaningful than scores and awards achieved for building a highly competitive robot.

 In the off-season, we dedicate our efforts to promoting the FIRST Robotics program elsewhere and making lasting connections with our community.
 We have visited middle schools in our district on multiple occasions and promoted FRC during fundraisers, school events, and throughout our community with the intention of inspiring more students and their families to support, and to immerse themselves in a program that benefits our future.